 As of December 31, 2022, our offices are open and we follow public health guidance and protocols, while continuing to support flexible work options.
-We promote a positive workplace environment and build a collaborative culture through in-
+We promote a positive workplace environment and build a collaborative culture through inperson and virtual events, including town halls, in-office celebrations, and employee-led communities.
+We monitor the state of the pandemic to ensure the continued safety and health of our employees.